Anniversary of a learning partnership

-Remember, if you don’t have a copy already, you can click here to get a PDF of the top 10 Toyota leadership lessons that Mr. Yoshino shared me in 2015 & 2016.
+Remember, if you don’t have a copy already, you can click here to get a PDF of the top 10 Toyota leadership lessons that I learned from Mr. Yoshino in some of our earlier conversations.
 I have plenty of new lessons (including the ones above) to put together in a second edition (coming soon)!

 If you haven’t read the prior 10 installments of the “Toyota Leadership Lessons” blog posts, check them out:

 - (Toyota) Lean Leadership Lessons (Part 1) and Gemba Visit to Toyota City, Japan

 - Toyota Leadership Lessons: Part 2 – Chance Encounter at Nagoya Station

 - Toyota Leadership Lessons: Part 3 – Toyota Commemorative Museum of Industry and Technology